DNCHOW1/Block-The-Pig-Bot/README.md

 * HexMap Creation(Including Graphs and Algorithms), through an incredibly useful [reference](https://www.redblobgames.com/grids/hexagons/).
 * Image Recognition and Manipulation, reading in the webgame data and converting it into useful information.
 * A Bot using Monte-Carlo Tree Search, playing through multiple games to determine the next "best" block that achieves an absolute win.
-* 32 different games for testing and debugging (all read from webgame).
+* 33 different games for testing and debugging (all read from webgame).

 ## Performance
-Currently, the bot is able to simulate 32 different games in ~20 seconds.
-Although this is acceptable, I believe that the simulation can be done much faster by optimizing floodfill, pig's path-finding, and **game state copying**.
-Moreover, heavy bottle-necks sometimes occur at the beginning stages of the game (where bot has 2 free moves) because of the sheer computation size.
+Currently, the bot is able to simulate 33 different games in ~4 seconds.
+This time is a massive improvement over the previous simulation speed (20 seconds) and came as a result of improving the game state copying.
+Still, heavy bottle-necks sometimes occur at the beginning stages of the game (where bot has 2 free moves) because of the computation depth, preventing the program from running under a second.

-The bot can reach upwards of 22 rounds using its current algorithms and logic.
-Accuracy could be improved by simulating pig's mobility options after forcing moves (where bot must block an immediate edge to prevent pig win), however this would come at a HEAVY cost of run time.
-Run time optimizations must be done before this is possible.
+Due to the optimizations in simulation speed, accuracy has improved as well.
+More pig mobility options can be excercised in various positions while maintaining a efficient runtime, allowing the bot to achieve "perfect" games where no pig move leads to a victory.
+As a result, the round limit should theoretically be unbounded; however, two errors are preventing this from occurring: dynamic computer vision/automation and inaccurate block detection.

 ## Algorithms
 In the webgame, the pig takes a somewhat predictable path: the shortest path towards an edge. **However, it will not necessarily take the most OPTIMAL path**.
 If the pig were presented two paths, one that lead to 1 possible win and another leading to 3, the probability between the two would be 50/50.
 This means that at every point where the pig has multiple mobility options, player must choose subsequent blocks that lead to an absolute victory.